Our Residential Support Models

 Host Home

-A Host Home is a type of shared living arrangement where individuals with intellectual and developmental disabilities (I/DD) live with a care giver or family, called a host home provider.
+A Host Home is a type of shared living arrangement where individuals with intellectual and developmental disabilities (I/DD) live with a caregiver or family, called a host home provider.
 The participant lives with a Host Home provider and their family, sharing daily life and making the home their sole residence.
 The host home provider offers a supportive living environment and assistance in completion of activities of daily living such as bathing, dressing, laundry, cooking, etc.

 Supported Living